Advanced Infant Simulators

 Amount funded: $2,766.95

-10 State Street educators will attend training to learn how to implement The Positivity Project in classrooms and school-wide.
+Grant Recipient - Patrick Brown // 10 State Street educators will attend training to learn how to implement The Positivity Project in classrooms and school-wide.
 The training is on July 10th at SLL BOCES in Canton, NY.
-Attendees will include Pat Brown, counselor Abbie Paine, 2 teachers from each grade level, and 2 specials teachers.
+Attendees will include Patrick Brown, counselor Abbie Paine, 2 teachers from each grade level, and 2 specials teachers.
 The educators will learn the 24 character strengths and how to build a positive school culture.
 The goal for implementation at State Street is fall 2018.

 SHAPE America Annual Conference

 Amount funded: $2,119.60

 Grant Recipient - Alexis Abdo // Funding for Alexis Abdo, Adapted Physical Educator, to attend and present at the National Conference for SHAPE Ameica in March 2018.
 Her goals include increasing knowledge of SPD (Sensory Processing Disorder) and learn evidence-based practices for application toward addressing the growing trend of students with sensory processing concerns.
 Application of best practices will be applied to the Sensory Gym and Physical Education/Adapted Physical Education classes.

 Nutrition for 4th Graders